Do You Really Want To Be A Manager?

 What’s the first thought that comes to your mind when thinking about conflicts at work?
 Do you avoid it or find difficult conversations as a means to grow in an organization.

-A manager has to deal with conflicts in most of their interactions – communicating bad news to their team, sharing important decisions with stakeholders, creating the right balance of business expectations to achieving team stability, saying no to ideas that do not align with long term goals, managing poor performance, rejecting a promotion request…the list is endless.
+, sharing important decisions with stakeholders, creating the right balance of business expectations to achieving team stability, saying no to ideas that do not align with long term goals, managing poor performance, rejecting a promotion request…the list is endless.

 Managing conflict requires open and authentic communication with the desire to resolve conflict effectively.
 It necessitates taking a stand-in doing what’s right as opposed to going with easy decisions and popular opinions even if that means it may upset some people in the short term.
 It demands to ask questions, repeating information, again and again, seeking and providing clarity.
 It’s a tough job in ensuring you are being heard while also actively listening to others’ viewpoints.